-THIS PROXY CARD IS VALID ONLY V VHEN SIGNED AND DATED.
-ACH AND RETURN THIS PO RTION ONLY Th DOG, INC. le Board of Directors recommends you vo the following director nominees: te FOR ALL - 1.
-To elect two Class II directors, each to hol our Annual Meeting of Stockholders in 20.
-Nominees: For Withhold 1a.
-Alexis Lê-Quốc 0 O 1b.
-Michael Callahan O O Th e Board of Directors recommends you vot e FOR the following propo isal: For Against Abstain 2.
-Advisory vote to approve the compensation n of our named executive off icers.
-O 0 Ο Th e Board of Directors recommends you vot e 1 YEAR on the following proposal: 1 Year 2 Years 3 Years Abstain 3.
-Advisory vote to recommend the frequency of future advisory votes on the compensation of our named executive officers.
-0 Ο 0 Ο Th e Board of Directors recommends you vot e FOR the following propo sal: For Against Abstain 4.
-To ratify the selection by the Audit Commi for the fiscal year ending December 31, 20 tee of our Board of Directors 21. of Deloitte & Toux the LLP as our independent registered public account ting firm 0 Ο Ο N OTE: To conduct any other business properly b rought before the Annual Me eting. ad pe or ease sign exactly as your name(s) appear(s) he ministrator, or other fiduciary, please give full rsonally.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+The Board of Directors recommends you vote FOR all of the following director nominees: To elect three Class III directors, each to hold office until our Annual Meeting of Stockholders in 2025: Nominees: Withhold 0 0 1a.
+Titi Cole 0 0 1b.
+Matthew Jacobson 1c.
+Julie Richardson The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2.
+Advisory vote to approve the compensation of our named executive officers.
+0 To ratify the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+0 0 0 NOTE: To conduct any other business properly brought before the Annual Meeting.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation partnership name by authorized officer. reon.
-When signing as attor title as such.
-Joint owners sh or partnership, please sign in Date ould each sign full corporate ignature (Joint Owners) Dat e
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.